 - Introduction to critical appraisal and literature review

 1. Planning and 'Pitching' a Health Promotion Strategy

 This course is only available to students in the B Oral Health Therapy program.

 Pre-requisite: students must also have successfully completed ORHL1103, ORHL1104, and ORHL1105.

 This course builds directly on, and requires that you have passed ORHL 1103, ORHL1104 and ORHL1105.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Workshop: Attendance Requirement - Students must attend a minimum number of these sessions. - Attendance at the Workshop is compulsory
+- Workshop: There is a compulsory attendance requirement in this course. - Attendance at the Workshop is compulsory